NET WORTH: Unknown

 FUNDING AREAS: Education, Poverty, Health

-OVERVIEW: John Griffin and his wife Amy move their philanthropic contributions through the John & Amy Griffin Foundation.
+OVERVIEW: John Griffin and his wife Amy conduct their philanthropy through the John & Amy Griffin Foundation.
 Combating poverty, particularly in New York City, is a high priority of Griffin's philanthropy.
-He sits on the board of directors at the Robin Hood Foundation, which he's supported through the foundation.
-Sums have gone to other antipoverty outfits as well.
-What's more, Griffin also heads up the Blue Ridge Foundation of New York, which aims to fight poverty through social innovation.
+He sits on the board of directors at the Robin Hood Foundation, which he has supported through his own foundation.
+Griffin also heads up the Blue Ridge Foundation of New York, which aims to fight poverty through social innovation.
 Another priority of the couple is education, and the couple's alma mater, University of Virginia, has received millions.
 Griffin has also funded K-12 education reform efforts.

 BACKGROUND: John Griffin received his B.S. in finance from the University of Virginia’s McIntire School of Commerce and his M.B.A. from Stanford University Graduate School of Business.
 Griffin was a "Tiger Cub" of Julian Robertson, and once served as president of Tiger Management, as well as a financial analyst for Morgan Stanley Merchant Banking Group.
 In 1996, Griffin founded Blue Ridge Capital, a hedge fund based in New York City that has held some $5 billion in assets under management in recent years.
 While Griffin's current net worth is unknown, he reportedly earned $625 million in 2007.

-POVERTY: Griffin sits on the board of directors at the Robin Hood Foundation, which the family strongly supports.
-Apart from supporting Robin Hood through the John and Amy Griffin Foundation, along with other outfits such as the Ronald McDonald House of New York and Harlem Children's Zone, a lot of Griffin's work in this area has been done through another philanthropic vehicle called the Blue Ridge Foundation of New York.
+POVERTY: Griffin sits on the board of directors at the Robin Hood Foundation, which the family steadily supports, along with other outfits such as the Ronald McDonald House of New York and Harlem Children's Zone, a lot of Griffin's work in this area has been done through another philanthropic vehicle called the Blue Ridge Foundation of New York.
 Blue Ridge Foundation supports social change strategies in high poverty communities, and which connect people to the opportunities and resources.
-It's worth noting that Blue Ridge stopped accepting unsolicited proposals as its support shifts toward a new partnership with the Robin Hood Foundation called Blue Ridge Labs, which describes itself as "a Brooklyn-based social impact incubator."
+It is worth noting that Blue Ridge has stopped accepting unsolicited proposals, as its support shifts toward a new partnership with the Robin Hood Foundation called Blue Ridge Labs, which describes itself as "a Brooklyn-based social impact incubator."

-LOOKING FORWARD: It's worth keeping an eye on Griffin's philanthropy through the Blue Ridge Foundation of New York and its recent partnership with the Robin Hood Foundation.
-While Griffin's interest in social impact ideas and poverty has so far focused on New York, there's clearly potential for something more far-reaching down the line.
+LOOKING FORWARD: It is worth keeping an eye on Griffin's philanthropy through the Blue Ridge Foundation of New York and its recent partnership with the Robin Hood Foundation.
+While Griffin's interest in social impact ideas and poverty has so far centered on New York, there is clearly potential for something more far-reaching down the line.